About Your Florida Braille and Talking Book Library Service

 Books

-The National Library Service for the Blind and Print Disabled is a division of the Library of Congress.
-NLS provides the equipment and most of the magazines and books that we loan.
+The National Library Service for the Blind and Print Disabled (NLS) is a division of the Library of Congress.
+NLS provides the equipment and most of the magazines and books that we loan to you.

 Regional and Subregional Libraries

+Machines are on extended loan while you use our service.
 Please save the box and all packing materials when your new player arrives.
-If your talking book player breaks or no longer works well, please call the Library that services your account or the Regional Library at 1-800-226-6075 and request a replacement.
-If your machine is still working, please keep it until the replacement arrives.
+If your machine breaks or no longer works well, please call the library that services your account or the regional library at 1-800-226-6075 and ask to speak with a Reader Advisor.
+If your machine is still working, please keep it until the replacement arrives and return it afterward.

 Equipment Accessories